It seems you are offline. Please check your connection and try again.

 Will it work for WhatsApp or Telegram?

-Almost never on a free shared line, since both block known public numbers.
-For those you want a private line, which you can order in the widget for about a dollar.
+Almost never on a free shared number, since both block known public numbers.
+For those you want a private number, which you can order in the widget for about a dollar.

 Why has my code not arrived yet?

-Usually the service blocked the shared line, or another user already triggered a flood of texts.
+Usually the service blocked the shared number, or another user already triggered a flood of texts.
 Refresh the inbox a few times, and if nothing lands, try a different number or go private.

 Can other people see my messages?

-On a free line, yes.
+On a free number, yes.
 The page is open to anyone, so treat the inbox as fully public.
-A paid private line keeps the SMS visible to you alone.
+A paid private number keeps the SMS visible to you alone.

 How long does a number stay active?

-Free shared lines rotate over time, so the one you use today may be gone next week.
-A private line is held for your session, which is enough to finish one verification.
+Free shared numbers rotate over time, so the one you use today may be gone next week.
+A private number is held for your session, which is enough to finish one verification.

 Is this legal to use in Austria?